 You can learn about the differences between black bears and grizzly bears here.

-The largest amounts of grizzly bears in Alberta are located in Waterton Lakes National Park and Kananaskis, but you can spot them in other national and provincial parks as well.
+The largest amounts of grizzly bears in Alberta are located in Waterton Lakes National Park and Kananaskis, but you can also spot them in other national and provincial parks.

 While Alberta has around 700 grizzly bears, approximately 15,000 live in the neighbouring province of British Columbia.